Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/session-types.md

   - Sourcing and selling Air Freight Cargo
   - Accessing the laptop in MC Businesses to purchase/steal Supplies, sell Stock, or buy Upgrades
-  - Accessing the laptop in your Bunker to purchase/steal supplies, sell Weapons, view your research progress, manage Staff, or buy Upgrades
+  - Accessing the laptop in your Bunker to purchase/steal Supplies, sell Weapons, view your research progress, manage Staff, or buy Upgrades
   - Selling Goods from your Nightclub Warehouse
   - Completing Prep Missions of The Doomsday Heists